The need-to-knows

 Understand roofing terms related to measurement, parts, and types

 Roofs can seem very complex and scary when you don’t know much about them.
-The idea of needing to repair a roof or – even worse – replace one can evoke confusion, worry, and dread.
+The idea of needing to replace your roof can evoke confusion, worry, and dread.
 But by educating yourself about some basics of roofing, you can understand what’s going on over your head.
 Here is a basic glossary of roofing terms you should know.

 Parts of the Roof